Read to Succeed Buffalo

 Tracking literacy accomplishments and visualizing progress

 The robot, Axle, acts as a guide who learns and grows alongside the reader.
-Kids place stickers within the gears to track their literacy accomplishments and visualize their progress.
+Kids place stickers within the gears to track their literacy accomplishments and see visual progress.

 *Original Axle created by Emily Castrichini